szhcoco/Investigation-on-Cheese-and-Calories/_site/README.md

   height="600"
   frameborder="0"
 ></iframe>
-Since we get a p value of 0.0, we reject null hypothesis.
-Our model is biased because it predicts calories for recipes with cheese better comparing to recipes without cheese.
+As a result, we get a p value of 0.0, which is lower than the significance level.
+We reject the null hypothesis and conclude that our model is unfair.
+It predicts calories for recipes without cheese with higher RMSE than recipes with cheese.